Course Title: Radiation Therapy Methods 2

 - Apply critical thinking and appraisal skills to a wide range of current literature.

 - Select appropriate methods of enquiry to gather and effectively utilise peer reviewed literature to support a logical argument in an academic piece of writing.

 You will learn through a variety of activities that will include lectures and tutorials, computer-based treatment planning system.
 Laboratory classes, Virtual Environment for Radiotherapy Training (VERT) simulation tutorials, will be utilised to supplement these activities.

 This course is supported by the Learning Management System (LMS), where the teaching schedule, lecture and lab resources and other relevant material to encourage self-directed learning, will be available.

 You will participate in a range of teacher directed learning activities including lectures, tutorial and laboratory classes which will comprise 60 hours.
-You are also expected to undertake an equivalent 60 hours of independent learning.
+You are also expected to undertake an equivalent 60 hours of independent learning per semester.

 Overview of Learning Resources

-You will have access to the Eclipse and Pinnacle treatment planning systems and the Aria and Mosaiq record and verify software.
+You will have access to treatment planning software.